 Model Governor Role Description

-Role of a school governor: To contribute to the work of the governing body in ensuring high standards of achievement for all children and young people in the school.
+Role of a school governor: To contribute to the work of the governing board in ensuring high standards of achievement for all children and young people in the school.
+As set out in the Governance Handbook, all boards have three core functions:

-- Setting the school’s vision, ethos and strategic direction;
+- Ensuring clarity of the vision, ethos and strategic direction;

-- Overseeing the financial performance of the school and making sure its money well spent
+- Overseeing the financial performance of the school and making sure that its money is well spent

-Activities: As part of the governing body team, a governor is expected to
+Activities: As part of the governing board, a governor is expected to

-- Contribute to the strategic discussions at governing body meetings which determine:
+- Contribute to the strategic discussions at governing board meetings which determine:

-- That all children, including those with special educational needs, have access to a broad and balanced curriculum
+- That all children, including those with special educational and/or additional needs, have access to a broad and balanced curriculum

-- The school’s budget, including the expenditure of the pupil premium allocation
+- The school(s) budget, including the expenditure of the pupil premium grant allocation

 - The principles to be used by school leaders to set other school policies

-- Hold the senior leaders to account by monitoring the school’s performance; this includes
+- Hold the executive leadership to account by monitoring the school’s performance; this includes

 - Ensuring the school's self-evaluation of strengths/weaknesses is used to inform the priorities in the school development plan